-Your organization might have some planned or ad-hoc periods of time during which your system undergoes maintenance activities that can cause service disruption.
-During such periods, you don't want to receive notifications that your services are down.
+Your organization might have some planned or ad hoc periods of time during which your system undergoes maintenance activities that can cause service disruption.
+During such periods, you might not want to receive notifications that your services are down.
 Additionally, such periods shouldn't be taken into account when monitoring the availability of your system.
 To avoid such situations, you can exclude these periods by defining maintenance windows.

 In general, it's good practice to keep your performance monitoring system informed of scheduled maintenance to ensure accurate monitoring data.
 Dynatrace enables you to define maintenance windows using either the Configuration API or the Dynatrace web UI.

 You may define up to 2000 maintenance windows per monitoring environment.

 Dynatrace distinguishes between two types of maintenance windows: planned and unplanned.